hilary3211/Algae__finance/README.md

 5- The DApp uses the Nile Testnet by default.
 In order to use the Mainnet replace `https://api.nile.trongrid.io` with `https://api.trongrid.io` lines 12,13,14 of index.js file.

-# Going Live!
-June 10, 2021
-  I set the repo open to the public.
-Feel free to modify the code and if you had any suggestions please let me know.